ikiK-CRO/flask_file_upload/README.md

     - Reading and parsing log files
     - Displaying table with data and logs

+#### `/api/admin/check-files` (GET)
+- **GET**: Admin endpoint to check and repair file system and database synchronization
+  - Required Headers:
+    - `X-Admin-Key`: Authentication key for admin access (default: "admin-key")
+  - Actions:
+    - Checks for orphaned files (files in uploads directory but not in database)
+    - Checks for missing files (records in database but files not on disk)
+    - Automatically repairs orphaned files by creating database entries
+    - Updates file paths in database if encrypted versions are found
+    - Returns JSON with details about orphaned, missing, and repaired files

 ### Error Handling

 The application has comprehensive error handling implemented: